six78/2-story-points-cli/internal/view/DESIGN.md

 </tr>
 </table>

-For example for a Fibbonacci deck
+For example for a Fibonacci deck

 ```shell
   Your vote: